bldl/array-grouping-impl-tutorial/Modules/Module 7/Module7.md

 ```js
 5. Let obj be !
 OrdinaryObjectCreate(null).
 ```
-Then we have to change `Array.prototype.AddValueToKeyedGroup` so it functions with a standard JavaScript object in stead of a List.
+Then we have to change `Array.AddValueToKeyedGroup` so it functions with a standard JavaScript object in stead of a List.

 ## **Task 7.2.1**